elilleshi/AutoPhish/README.md

 - Ensure the function was updated by checking the “Last Modified” timestamp in GUI and using `resilient-circuits list`.
 - AutoPhish contains two functions.
 This process should be repeated for `fn_parse_populate_pkg-1.0.0.tar.gz` and `fn_query_relate_pkg-1.0.0.tar.gz`, both of which are accessible in the AutoPhish repository.
 These functions should ultimately be combined in one workflow as shown in the architecture design above.

-USAGE FOR TUFTS INFOSEC OFFICE:

-- Already installed on integration server (as of Aug2019)
-- sudo into integration server and `resilient-circuits run`
-- Menu-Item Rule "AutoPhish trigger" can be executed on incidents with type "Phishing"